-Sideline Sports Doc online course: Effective July 1, all coaches and staff members registering with US Club Soccer must complete the course each time a background check is required (approximately every two years).
+Sideline Sports Doc online course: All coaches and staff members registering with US Club Soccer must complete the course each time a background check is required (approximately every two years).
 The confirmation number you receive upon course completion must be entered into the background screening application in order to proceed.
 [For more info: Staff Registration web page.
 To take the course: sidelinesportsdoc.com/usclubsoccer]

 Competitive registration is not complete until passcard requests have been approved and processed by US Club Soccer administrators.
 Then, the official roster and passcards (with expiration dates) can be printed.